 Vaccination visits are quick and easy.
 It involves a simple injection from which we rarely see any side effects.
 The vet will carry out a full health check on your pet just before the vaccination is given.

 Vaccinations are so effective in protecting cats and dogs that some people don't believe they are necessary.
-However preventable illnesses still exist and if your pet is not vaccinated they could be the one to spread it and potentially suffer or die from it.
+However preventable illnesses still exist and if your pet is not vaccinated they are at risk of contracting these fatal illnesses.

 Dogs - vaccinations will prevent